Saimurugeshwari/Saimurugeshwari/README.md

 - 👋 Hi, I’m @Saimurugeshwari
-- 👀 I’m interested in IT automation
+- 👀 I’m interested in IT automation and cyber girl
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learnign cyber intelligence In FedVTE
-- 💞️ I’m looking to collaborate on any IT automation
+- 💞️ I’m looking to collaborate on any IT automation and cybersecurity
 - 📫 How to reach me murugeshwariravi15@gmail.com

 <!---